Tuxified/gemuboi/README.md

 - [Awesome Game Boy Development](https://github.com/gbdev/awesome-gbdev):
 A curated list of Game Boy development resources such as tools, docs, emulators, related projects and open-source ROMs.

+## questions?

+Feel free to open an issue if you have questions, as long as you don't ask for ROMS/games or where to find them.